 Marketer Frank Kern has a way with words, but he’s much more of a fan of video.

 Frank created the Behavioral Dynamic Response sales method—a marketing method designed to customize your messaging based on your prospect’s behavior.

-He’s also made a video template for info-marketers who want to target specific niches.
+He also made a video template for info-marketers who wanted to target specific niches.

 When it came to promoting the video template series, Frank sent out an email that grabbed attention immediately.

 The headline, which is “$13 Million per *hour*” immediately gets you curious.

 You want to know, “Did Frank actually earn that much money?
 How?”
 And most importantly, “Can I do the same if I follow his template?”

 Frank linked prospects to the video in the email as well as embedded it at the top of the email.
 Much like the examples we’ve already discussed, Frank kept some of the mystery in his first video.

 Sure, it was informative.
 But it didn’t explain everything you needed to know about his product (that’s the ol’ open loop for ya).